 Butterfish are fast-growing and short-lived.
 Eggs, larvae, and adults are pelagic (live in open water) in inshore waters and estuaries (NOAA, 2021 [EFH text link]).
 Butterfish form loose schools, often near the surface (Cross et al., 1999).
 Butterfish adults feed on jellyfish, small fish, crustaceans, and worms (Murdy et al., 2013).

-Eggs are unlikely to be present because Barren Island waters are substantially fresher than egg salinity preferences (Table 3).
+Eggs are unlikely to be present because the South borrow area waters are substantially fresher than egg salinity preferences (Table 6).
 Barren Island waters are within habitat preferences of larvae.
-Larval butterfish may be present and could potentially be impacted by construction disturbance and turbidity, but would likely be widely dispersed in the Barren Island vicinity.
-Barren Island waters are within habitat preferences of adult butterfish.
-Adult butterfish would not like be present in cold weather months based on their migration patterns.
+Larval butterfish may be present from May to November and could potentially be impacted by construction disturbance and turbidity but would likely be widely dispersed in the Barren Island vicinity.
+South borrow area waters are within habitat preferences of adult butterfish from May to November.
+Adult butterfish would not likely be present in cold weather months based on their migration patterns.
 Adult butterfish are good swimmers and should easily be able to avoid disturbance and turbidity from construction in warm weather months.
-Accordingly, minimal to no impacts to butterfish individuals of any life history stage of interest are expected from construction.
+Accordingly, minimal to no impacts to butterfish individuals of any life history stage of interest are expected from dredging.

-Barren Island waters are fresher than butterfish egg salinity preferences.
-Accordingly, it is likely that the Barren Island area does not constitute EFH for butterfish eggs.
+South borrow area waters are fresher than butterfish egg salinity preferences.
+It is unlikely that the South borrow area constitutes EFH for butterfish eggs.
 Accordingly, no impacts to butterfish egg EFH are expected.